Late Roman Shield Patterns taken from the

 Dux Belgicae secundae

-Dux Mogontiacensis - 4 duplicated shields
+Dux Mogontiacensis - 20 versions of 4 shields taken from elsewhere in the Notitia

-However, while the patterns individually may be reasonably secure, the identification of any one pattern with any one unit is much less secure, since there is a strong hint that the patterns may be misaligned with the units.
-For instance, on the first page of the Magister Peditum's patterns, the Matiarii and Ascarii seniores, neighbouring entries, are given the same pattern.
+Grigg was on stronger ground when he questioned the faithfulness of individual patterns, in other words, whether the identification of any one particular pattern with any one particular unit is secure.
+This is because there is strong evidence that at least some of the patterns may be misaligned with their corresponding units.
+For instance, on the first page of the Magister Peditum's patterns, the Mattiaci (iuniores) and the Ascarii seniores, neighbouring entries, are given essentially the same pattern.
 It looks like one has been accidentally duplicated.
-Maybe one of the two is just missing, leaving the rest unchanged; or maybe all subsequent entries have to be shifted over one place.
-But there is a a further problem - only one of the two Equites brachiati is shown, whereas both a seniores and juniores are listed next to each other; likewise other patterns are missing under the Magister Equitum.
-So we need to distinguish between various levels of "authenticity": is a particular pattern in the Notitia "merely an authentic shield pattern of some late Roman unit", or "the authentic shield pattern of the particular late Roman unit that is labelled as belonging to..."
+Maybe one of the two is just missing, leaving the rest unchanged; or maybe all subsequent entries have to be shifted over one place (this was noticed at least as long ago as by Seeck).
+But there are further problems too.
+For example, only one Equites Brachiati is illustrated and listed as part of the Magister Equitum's cavalry roster, whereas both an Equites Brachiati seniores and an Equites Brachiati iuniores are listed as being assigned to field commands, and so there is no way of conclusively knowing which of these two units the shield pattern labelled Equites Brachiati belongs to.

-Thus it does not present a snap-shot picture of the Roman army, but rather a view of many changes occuring over 30 or so years, and disentangling these is a tricky business at best.
+Thus "the Notitia" does not present a snap-shot picture of the Roman army, but rather a view of many changes occuring over 30 or so years, and disentangling these is a tricky business at best.
 Many of the units listed in the western section for instance seem to be duplicated in two (or even more) different commands.
-It is difficult to say which is the 'original' posting and which is the 'latest' one (assuming that is we are not dealing with two identically named units; perhaps because they are two halves of a unit split between different stations that have not yet acquired a unique identity!).
-Nor is it easy to discern if a given unit in a field army with an identical name to a unit in a limitanei area is merely a detachment of the latter, or the unit in its entirety was withdrawn from the frontier...
+It is difficult to say which is the 'original' posting and which is the 'latest' one (assuming, that is, we are not dealing with two identically named units; perhaps because they are two halves of a unit split between different stations that have not yet acquired a unique identity!).
+Nor is it easy to discern if a given unit in a field army with an identical name to a unit in a limitanei area is merely a detachment of the latter, or whether the unit in its entirety was withdrawn from the frontier...

-Troop type statistics and analyses are described below:
+Some troop type statistics and analyses are described below:

 Alae